sptres/wordle/README.md

 5. Incorrect letters will be highlighted in red.
 6. Keep guessing until you either guess the word correctly or run out of attempts.

+## Deployment

+To play without downloading the program on your local device, please visit 'graceful-trifle-92975c.netlify.app'

 ## Getting Started

 1. Clone this repository to your local machine.